-Anyone who has read Daniel Goleman’s 1995 best-seller Emotional Intelligence is likely to believe emotional intelligence is a skill that serves the greater good.
+Anyone familiar with Daniel Goleman’s 1995 best-seller, Emotional Intelligence, is likely to believe emotional intelligence is a skill that serves the greater good.

 That’s not always true, according to a forthcoming study, which suggests that people with high emotional intelligence—meaning that they have a strong ability to identify what they’re feeling and keep their emotions from getting the better of them—can use that skill for good or bad.